eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 I will use my investments as a means to an **early retirement**/financial freedom, while along the way using portions of it for **big projects** like buying **real estate**.
 I can tolerate relatively a lot of risk.
-As I progress through the decades (and have a family), my goal will transition to less growth and instead towards more passive income and less risk.
+As I progress through the decades (and have a family), my goal will transition to less growth and instead more passive income and less risk.

 Now I need to commit to always align my investments to my financial goals.